-• A site can only respond if it is operating.
+- A site can only respond if it is operating.
 Certain loads are intermittent by nature, for example at mining sites or pumping water for irrigation.
 These can be on or off or operating at various levels depending on other processes on site, or, in the case of irrigation, on recent rainfall.
-Other sites may be limited in how long they can reduce consumption without damaging equipment, such as metal smelters.
+Other sites may be limited in how long they can reduce consumption without damaging equipment, such as metal smelters. - Where a retailer has both DSP and a generation portfolio, it may:

-1 The criteria for an application to be classified as a wholesale demand response unitfor these are prescribed defined in NER clause 2.3.6-in the revised rules to be published June 2020 along with the final determination of the WDR rules change.
+1 The criteria for an application to be classified as a wholesale demand response unit are prescribed in NER clause 2.3.6.